Bhagya07shree/Investor-Style-LendingClub-Loan-Risk-Selector/reports/07_deployment.md

 - The model's **raw, uncalibrated probabilities should never be used directly** — only the calibrated output is meaningful as an actual probability (see `04_calibration.md`).
 - **~0.71–0.73 AUC is the practical ceiling** for this dataset across every configuration tested — the app should be framed as a decision-support tool, not a precise risk score.
 - **Bureau tradeline fields carry no real signal for loans issued before ~2015** due to LendingClub's own reporting history (see `05_feature_drift_analysis.md`) — a live application wouldn't have this limitation, but it's a structural artifact of the historical training data.
-- **The app is for educational/portfolio purposes only** — it is not a production credit-risk system and should not inform real lending or investment decisions.